Quick Take on Hybrid NFT

 Hybrid NFTs with Dragonchain

 Costs associated with NFTs can quickly add up and become a barrier to mass adoption.
 Minting on a large scale for say a record label where millions need to be created is going to be costly.
-With Dragonchain you can mint NFTs with any amount of data for less than a penny.
+With Dragonchain you can affordably mint NFTs at scale.
 This includes all the files, metadata, and any other parameters the creator wants the NFT to contain, such as the licensing rights.
 Everything is on-chain and proven all the way to Bitcoin and Ethereum.

 Dragonchain advocates including provenance in NFT creation.
 As an example, a painter could show every step of the creation process.
 A sensor that would show a time-lapse of the creation of that piece could automatically capture each layer.